HL7/US-Core/input/pagecontent/general-requirements.md

 To support a US Core Profile, a server:

-- **SHALL** Be able to populate all profile data elements that are mandatory and/or flagged as Must Support as defined by that profile's StructureDefinition.
+- **SHALL** Be able to populate all profile data elements that are mandatory and flagged as Must Support as defined by that profile's StructureDefinition.
-- **SHOULD** declare support for a US Core Profile by including its official URL in the server's `CapabilityStatement.rest.resource.supportedProfile` element
+- **SHOULD** declare support for a US Core Profile by including its official URL in the server's `CapabilityStatement.rest.resource.supportedProfile` element.
-    - the US Core Profile's official or "canonical" URL is located on each US Core Profile page
+    - The US Core Profile's official or "canonical" URL is located on each US Core Profile page

       example CapabilityStatement snippet for a server supporting the US Core Patient Profile:
       ~~~